MasoniteFramework/docs/creating-packages.md

 setup.py
 ```

-Great! inside the `services.py` lets put a configuration setting:
+Great! inside the `services.py` lets put a configuration setting.
+This configuration file will be directly added into a Masonite project so you can put doctrings or flagpole comments directly in here:

 ```
 TESTPACKAGE_PAYMENTS = {